tizzo/yaq/README.md

 ## Redis Schema

+  - yaq:item:[id] - A string of serialized json with the payload of a job.
+  - yaq:id-highwater - An inrementing integer providing unique job ids.
   - yaq:available-queue - A redis list.
 Names of items awaiting processing.
   - yaq:in-progress-queue - A sorted set.
 Items currently being processed processing.
   - yaq:in-progress - A sorted list.
 Names of items currently being processed.